davidledwards/davidledwards.github.io/_posts/2016-04-30-northwest-commencement-address.md

 tool as you embark on your own journey in life.
 What you need to know 25 years from now will almost certainly be radically different than what you know today.

-If you don’t think so… in my field of computer science, this phone I’m holding in my hand is 250 times more powerful than the largest computer we had on campus in 1991, which by the way, was serving the entire student population.
+If you don’t think so... in my field of computer science, this [phone](/images/iphone-6.png) I’m holding in my hand is 250 times more powerful than the largest computer we had on campus in 1991, which by the way, was serving the entire student population.
 Technology is rapidly disrupting virtually every industry we know, whether it be the way we hail a taxi, the way we think about money, or even the way education is delivered.
 Everything is different now.
 And, everything will be different tomorrow.

 My first exposure to computing happened at the ripe age of 10 when my father brought home a fancy new calculator with a cutting-edge feature—the ability to be programmed.
 That seminal moment in my life started a journey that eventually led to my enrollment in the computer science program at Northwest.

 One of the primary reasons I chose Northwest was that each dormitory room had been equipped with a computer terminal.
 At that time, there were very few universities providing such a service, so Northwest was quite progressive in creating a unique student experience as the age of computing was blossoming.
 The ability to access a computer at any time of the day gave me the opportunity to pursue personal learning interests outside of academics.
 Those personal projects would later prove to be instrumental in contributing to a distinguished career as a software engineer.